Ryan Woods (footballer, born 1993): Hull City

 Woods signed a three-year contract with Championship club Hull City on 18 August 2022; the fee was undisclosed.

+In August 2023, manager Liam Rosenior announced that Woods would not be in his plans for the upcoming season and that he was free to depart the club.

+On 25 August 2023, Woods joined League One club Bristol Rovers on a season-long loan.
+He returned to his parent club on 10 January 2024.

+On 1 February 2024, Woods returned to League One, joining Exeter City on loan for the remainder of the season.

+Woods left Hull City by mutual consent on 1 July 2024.

+Exeter City

+On 2 July 2024, Woods signed for Exeter City on a permanent two-year contract after the successful loan spell with the Grecians during the second half of the 2023-24 season.
+On 5 October 2024, Woods scored his first goal since 2017 in a 1–0 win verses Cambridge United.

+Oldham Athletic

+On 7 July 2025, Woods joined newly promoted League Two side Oldham Athletic on a two-year deal.

 Style of play

 Although Woods' favoured position is as a central midfielder (being dubbed "the ginger Pirlo" by the Shrewsbury Town supporters), he can also play in a variety of positions in defence and midfield.
 During the 2013–14 season he demonstrated his versatility by also playing right back, on the right side of midfield and at left back.
 In January 2015, FourFourTwo named Woods as one of the 10 best young players in the Football League.
 The magazine reported that he demonstrates "an ability to play a range [of] passes, as well as easily creating space for himself" and quoted Shrewsbury Town manager Micky Mellon as saying "he's the first player on the training pitch and the last off.
 He's a terrific kid and has some unbelievable ability".